-A mere four pieces of information are required for the computation of the significant regions using the pixel and the cluster tests: a desired p value, a threshold t (only used for the cluster test), a search space, and the FWHM-or, equivalently, the sigma-of the Gaussian kernel used to smooth the classification image.
-The main function from the Stat4Ci Matlab toolbox-StatThresh.m-inputs this information together with a suitably prepared classification image (i.e., smoothed and Z-scored), performs all the computations described above, and outputs a threshold for the pixel test as well as the minimum size of a significant cluster for the cluster test.
-The StatThresh.m function makes extensive use of the stat\threshold.m function, which was
+A mere four pieces of information are required for the computation of the significant regions using the Pixel and the Cluster tests: a desired p-value, a threshold t (only used for the Cluster test), a search space, and the FWHM - or, equivalently, the sigma - of the Gaussian kernel used to smooth the classification image.
+The main function from the Stat4Ci Matlab toolbox - StatThresh.m - inputs this information together with a suitably prepared classification image (i.e., smoothed and Z-transformed), performs all the computations described above, and outputs a threshold for the Pixel test as well as the minimum size of a significant cluster for the Cluster test.
+The StatThresh.m function makes extensive use of the stat_threshold.m function, which was originally written by Keith Worsley for the fmristat toolbox.